History & Leadership

 It all started when…

-WONM was first established on the Caribbean Island of Nevis as WONMP, on October 11, 2003, by Public Diplomats of the International Parliament for Safety and Peace (IPSP), to satisfy the needs of an international Natural Medicine Humanitarian Health organization.
+WONM was first established on October 11, 2003, by Public Diplomats of the International Parliament for Safety and Peace (IPSP), to satisfy the needs of an international Natural Medicine Humanitarian Health organization.

-During its infancy Sir Dr. McWilliams and Dame Dr. Sheila McKenzie collaborated on its infrastructure.
-To fulfill its mission a registry was established to register practitioners and doctors with established educational standards and organizations that concurred with its mandate of humanitarian services geared towards underserved groups.
+To fulfill its mission a registry was established to register practitioners and doctors with established educational standards and organizations that concurred with its mandate for humanitarian services geared towards underserved groups.

 WONM is not a credentialing organization but members, are required to provide evidence of educational status as a doctor or practitioners level except for supporting members.
 Upon satisfying the requirement for membership within the organization, designations confirming the level of membership is conferred.
 This level of education is necessary to enable effective delivery of its humanitarian programs namely; self-care education, community development to underserved individuals and disaster relief as needed.